 A massage gun has many benefits, especially to runners.

-While you obviously don’t use one on the road, it’s an essential piece of equipment to have to aid in muscle recovery.
+While you obviously don’t use one on the road, it’s a great gadget to aid in muscle recovery.
 You may not realize how much of a beating your lower body takes on a run, especially if you don’t feel serious pain during recovery.

 They may seem very similar on the surface, but there are some differences that could change your mind about one or the other.
 In a nutshell, the Theragun is a more comprehensive and adjustable option, while the Hypervolt is smaller, lighter, and more affordable.